hankertrix/augment-command.yazi/README.md

   [archive-remove-archived-files-video]

+### Emit (`emit`)

+- The `emit` command allows you to emit any Yazi command by typing the command into an input prompt.
+  The syntax of the command is exactly the same as the commands in the `keymap.toml` file.
+  For example, if the input is `arrow next`, then that will be the command that is emitted by the plugin.

+  Video:

+  [emit-yazi-command-video]

+- `--plugin` flag to emit a plugin command.
+  This flag essentially just emits Yazi's `plugin` command with the input passed as the first argument.
+  For example, if the input is `augment-command -- parent_arrow 1`, then the full command being emitted by the plugin is `plugin augment-command -- parent_arrow 1`.

+  Video:

+  [emit-plugin-command-video]

+- `--augmented` flag to emit an augmented command.
+  This flag is a shortcut for emitting a command from this plugin.
+  For example, if the command given is `parent_arrow 1`, the full command emitted by the plugin is
+  `plugin augment-command -- parent_arrow 1`.

+  Video:

+  [emit-augmented-command-video]

+- If `--augmented` flag is passed together with the `--plugin` flag, the `--augmented` flag will take precedence over the `--plugin` flag, and the command emitted will be from this plugin instead of being a `plugin` command.
+  In any case, you should not be passing both the `--plugin` and `--augmented` flags.

 ### Editor (`editor`)

 - The `editor` command opens the default editor set by the `$EDITOR` environment variable.
+- When the file being edited is owned by the root user on Unix systems, like Linux and macOS, the `editor` command will automatically call `sudo -e` to edit the file instead of using the `$EDITOR` environment variable.
 - The command is also augmented as stated in
   [this section above][augment-section].